lizkrznarich/gdi-python-2/class11/django-tutorial.md

 # Create homepage templates

 In this section, we'll add HTML templates for our homepage and configure Django to look for our templates in the correct directory.
+Django includes its own [template system](https://docs.djangoproject.com/en/4.1/topics/templates).
+Components of the template system include:

+- [Variables](https://docs.djangoproject.com/en/4.1/topics/templates/#variables) allow passing data from our Python code into templates.
+Data is passed in a dictionary, and template variables enclosed in ```{{ }}```
+- [Tags](https://docs.djangoproject.com/en/4.1/topics/templates/#tags) allow adding various bits of logic to your templates.
+Django includes a large [library of built-in tags](https://docs.djangoproject.com/en/4.1/ref/templates/builtins/#ref-templates-builtins-tags).
+Tags are enclosed in ```{% %}```

 1. In the **Files** panel, hover over **django_project**, click the 3 dots icon and choose **Add folder**.